-It all started more than 125 years ago, with a saintly lady called Louisa in the Salvation Army.
-She was sent to work in Suffolk villages, found a little cottage in Battisford, and started a meeting.
+It all started in 1883, when a lady called Louisa from the Salvation Army was sent to work in Suffolk villages.
+She found a cottage in Battisford, and started a meeting.

-A Battisford lad decided to disrupt one of her meetings in a neighbouring village, but instead came home converted, and told the rest of his large family, who subsequently came to share his faith.
-That family was the Waspe family who became the founders of the infant church.
+A Battisford lad decided to disrupt one of her meetings in a neighbouring village, but instead became a Christian and told the rest of his large family, who also came to share his faith.
+That family was the Waspe family who became the founders of the church.

 From time to time there was resistance in the village – even to the extent of tying a sack to the cottage’s chimney to smoke out the worshippers.
 But that didn’t work; they had tied it to the wrong chimney!

-The work was expanding, so around this time, the local squire, impressed by what the villagers were doing, provided a larger building – the “Tin Hut”.
+The church expanded and the local squire, impressed by what the villagers were doing, provided a larger building – the “Tin Hut”.
 But by 1912 the Tin Hut had become too small, and they needed to add a Band Room and other facilities.
-And the church continued to grow and spread its ministry.
+The church continued to grow.

 Squire Harwood died just after the Second World War and the church acquired the building.
-In 1948 Battisford Free Church affiliated with the Federation of Evangelical Churches, to which it still belongs.
+In 1948 Battisford Free Church joined the Federation (now Fellowship of Independent) Evangelical Churches, to which it still belongs.

-In 1962 the church invited its first pastor, and he and his wife moved into the newly-built Manse.
+In 1962 the church called its first pastor and he and his wife moved into the newly-built Manse.
 Later that year a fire seriously damaged the church premises, and Battisford Free Church met at the Parish Church.
-The local Congregational Church also helped, by lending their “Sunday School” for weeknight activities.

 With new land donated by neighbours a newer building was erected beside the ruins of the old mission hut.

-But the church felt there should be continual growth in outreach.
-In the neighbouring village of Barking a Friends Meeting House had closed down.
-It was finally purchased in 1971, and the Members at Battisford got to work and reopened it.
-Meanwhile youth activities were growing at Battisford and a hall was built at the back of the church, to accommodate them better.
+In the neighbouring village of Barking a Friends Meeting House had closed and so it was purchased in 1971.
+It reopened as Barking Chapel and remains our daughter church to this day.
+Meanwhile youth activities were growing at Battisford and a hall was built at the back of the church,